teknolog2000/project-lanelines/README.md

 1. Run Canny edge detection
 1. Cut out area of interest based on camera viewpoint
 1. Apply Hough line detection
-1. Group line segments based on angle and position into "extended lines"
+1. Aggregate line segments based on angle and position into "extended lines" for right and left
 1. Collect extended lines over N frames
-1. Draw the maximum extended line from the set of N lines
+1. Again aggregate the line from set of N frames and draw the lines

 The best Canny edge detected was produced with a blur `kernel_size=11` and then applying a `low_threshold=100` and `high_threshold=200`.
 This seems to work alright for yellow lines as well.